zax-xyz/6080-23t3/week10/README.md

 ## MyExperience

 Please fill [MyExperience](https://myexperience.unsw.edu.au/unsw/) out! 🙏 Thanks for coming to the tutorials and good luck for your exams and beyond :)

+From Hayden's end of week 9 update:

+> ⚠️ ALSO!‼️ For 🥔 every %🥔 that we score over 45% I will add 💗1 extra minute💗 onto the final exam!
+>
+> That means that if get 50% completion, you get 5 extra minutes.
+If we get 60% completion, you get 15 extra minutes.
+If we get 100% completion, you get 55 extra minutes!!
+Wow 👩‍💻